-Paralleling the development of a partnership approach between government and community organisations was a move towards centre/region/"whole of government" collaboration, in the Review of the Centre, undertaken by the State Services Commission in 2001.
+&lt;sup>8 Thames Valley Regional Economic Development Strategy, page 58 between government and community organisations was paralleled by a move towards centre/region/"whole of government" collaboration, in the Review of the Centre.

+The State Services Commission undertook the Review of the Centre in 2001.
 The government/community interface was a relevant consideration:

-A strong theme implicit in the [Review of the Centre Advisory] Committee's Terms of Reference was the need for a more 'citizen focussed' view of New Zealand's public management system.9
+A strong theme implicit in the [Review of the Centre Advisory] Committee's Terms of Reference was the need for a more 'citizen focussed' view of New Zealand's public management system.

-Government accountability arrangements were substantially reviewed.
-Three aspects of the Public Finance (State Sector Management) Bill, currently before a select committee, will have critical flow-on effects for the government/NGO relationship:
+The Review of the Centre has resulted in substantial reforms in the area of government accountability.
+Three aspects of the Public Finance (State Sector Management) Bill, currently before a select committee, will have critical flow-on effects to the government/NGO relationship: